harleytml/tsos-nucleus/documents/TSOS-Ports.md

 This is the Nintendo Gameboy Advance, with a ARM processor, and a GBZ80 processor (That most likely will not be used).

-psp

-This is the Sony Playstation Portable, with MIPS32 processors.

 nspire

 This is the Texas Instruments TI-Nspire, with a ARM processor.